JereKoskela/Beta-Xi-Sim/README.md

 # Beta-Xi-Sim
 An efficient simulator for ancestries of multiple unlinked loci driven by Beta-Xi-coalescents with exponential population growth.

-# Compilation and usage
+## Compilation and usage
 In Unix-like environments, compile Beta-Xi-Sim by navigating into the directory to which you've downloaded the source files and calling `make`.
-The programme can then be called as `./simulate path_to_config_file nrep`.
+Compilation should take no more than a few seconds.
+The program can then be called as `./simulate path_to_config_file nrep`.
 An example config file is provided in `dev.cfg`.
 All config files must conform to the same format!

-# Dependencies
+## Dependencies
 Beta-Xi-Sim has been tested on Kubuntu 18.04 using the g++ 7.5.0 compiler.
 To run, it requires a copy of the Gnu Scientific Library (tested on version 2.4).

-# User interface
+## User interface
 Parameters can be specified via a text file interface (see provided `dev.cfg` for an example).
 More powerful customisation, such as arbitrary fitness functions and recombination maps, can be done by specifying the user-defined functions at the top of the Ancestry struct in `ancestry.hh`.

-# Output
+## Output
 The software outputs a space-delimited, normalised site frequency spectrum (SFS) for each island and each locus.
 If isl_i_loc_j_sfs_k denotes the kth entry of the SFS for locus j, on island i, then the output format is

   `isl_1_loc_1_sfs_1 isl_1_loc_1_sfs_2 ... isl_1_loc_1_sfs_n-1`